-Hurricane Michael batters Florida Panhandle with 155 mph winds
+Hurricane Michael gathers strength, then bashes Florida Panhandle

 “Going back through records to 1851 we can’t find another Cat 4 in this area, so this is unfortunately a historical and incredibly dangerous and life-threatening situation,” he said.

-About 43,000 homes and businesses customers were already without power around midday.

-At 2 p.m.
-ETD (1800 GMT), the center of the storm was a few miles northwest of Mexico Beach and about 20 miles (30 km) southeast of Panama City.
-Michael was heading north-northeast at 14 mph (22 kph) with maximum sustained winds of 155 mph (250 kph), the hurricane center said.
+At 3 p.m.
+EDT (1900 GMT), the center of the storm was a few miles northwest of Mexico Beach and about 20 miles (30 km) southeast of Panama City.
+It was heading north-northeast at 14 mph (22 kph) with maximum sustained winds down to 150 mph, the hurricane center said.

 More than 40 percent of daily crude oil production and more than one-third of natural gas output was lost from offshore U.S. Gulf of Mexico wells on Wednesday because of platform evacuations and shut-ins caused by Michael.

 President Donald Trump declared a state of emergency for the entire state of Florida, freeing up federal assistance to supplement state and local disaster responses.
-He was briefed by Long in the Oval Office on preparations.
+He was briefed by FEMA’s Long in the Oval Office on preparations.

+About 162,000 homes and business customers were already without power around mid-afternoon in Florida, Georgia and Alabama, utility companies said.
+Some 17,000 utility restoration workers were also on call.

 The region should brace for “major infrastructure damage,” specifically to electricity distribution, wastewater treatment systems and transportation networks, Jeff Byard, associate administrator for FEMA, told reporters on a conference call.